Sandeep-joshi123/Air-Sensing-and-Weather-Monitoring-System/README.md

 this system operates as a **distributed localized sensing node**, enabling scalable deployment for high-resolution environmental monitoring.

+The prototype is designed as a **dual-powered system**, capable of operating both on **rechargeable battery power** and through an **external adapter-based supply**.
+This dual-mode power architecture enables flexible deployment across indoor and outdoor environments, ensuring uninterrupted operation during mobility as well as long-duration stationary monitoring.

 ---

 ## Key Features